RichardScottOZ/Comic-Analysis/README.md

 # Mistral 3.1
 - character A and character B only generally but can handle gemini failures

-# Qwen 2.5 VL Instruct failed on same that gemini 4B did
+# Qwen 2.5 VL Instruct
+- failed on same that gemini 4B did

-# Gemini Flash 1.5 - can do missing - some null captions and characters
+# Gemini Flash 1.5
+- can do missing - some null captions and characters

-# Gemini Flash 2.5 flash lite - can do missing
+# Gemini Flash 2.5 flash lite
+- can do missing
 - good, but output is 8 times more expensive than gemma 4B - which could run locally
 - quite a few connection errors with google as the provider
 - on the last hardest 660 had  1/3 errors and 1/5 json errors

+# GPT Nano 4.1 says unsupported image type?
+- so not as good as google which can handle

+# Meta Llama 4 Scout
+- much better, success on 300 out of 500 images left at the end
+- also 0.08/0.3 compared to 0.10/0.40 for Gemini Flash Lite 2.5 - so way better
+- GMI Cloud provider big problems